dll110/dll110.github.io/_posts/2023-04-30-good-questions.md

 Why is asking good questions generally easier in a 1:1 setting versus in a group setting?
 Versus asking a chatbot?
 Maybe something about the correlation with a tighter feedback loop?

+Bonus: some generally reliable question templates:
+1. Asking for concrete examples/illustrations of an abstract concept
+2. Asking the inverse question i.e. 'what is something _not_?'
+3. Going meta (especially if the topic itself is boring -- ask how it came to be, why it matters, etc)

 &nbsp;